 Famed as Tokyo’s most international area, Minato is beloved by both local and foreign residents.
 Home to countless eateries and sights, it perfectly caters to the tastes of Tokyo’s most demanding denizens.

 Minato is a mixed, business and residential ward located in Central Tokyo.
-Popular with foreign residents, the ward hosts a large number of embassies and is the headquarter location of choice for various international and domestic companies, including Honda, Sony, Apple, and Google.
+Popular with foreign residents, the ward hosts a large number of embassies and is the headquarter location of choice for various international and domestic companies, including Honda, Sony, and Apple.

 With over 30 train stations split across 10 different lines, Minato is a tightly packed ward comprised of dozens of unique residential and commercial districts.
 It’s impossible to list every area in this article, however, four of the most popular are Roppongi, Azabujuban, Shirokane, and Konan.